 There are two schools in the village, and looking at little kids zooming about their life, day-dreaming about playing outside will definitely take you back to your school days.

 Also, Chitkul has three temples dedicated to Mathi Devi; the oldest is said to be 500 years old.
 The entire compound is beautiful and a must-visit for experiencing the wooden architecture.
 The temple seems to have a high prominence in the Bengali culture, as you would see a lot of pilgrims from there!

 Unquestionably, you must walk down to the banks of the Baspa river and reawaken your soul by dipping your hands in the glacial water.
 The crystal clear water will keep you enthralled.
 On a bright, sunny day, I spent an entire afternoon just mulling about life and how inconsequential my daily life issues were.
 Indubitably, when the mighty Himalayas stare you down, you realize your place in the scheme of things.

 Adrenaline junkies, let’s huddle!
 Chitkul is the start of many easy, medium, and difficult treks around the region.
 I wouldn’t be a guide (albeit, virtual) if I didn’t want deep dive into the details!
 Read more below for fantasizing and planning about your next unadulterated nature adventure:

 This is a relatively easier trek of approximately 4 KMs.
 Do ensure to take a water bottle with you and keep sipping water every now and then.

 Rani Kanda Meadows

 Approximately 10 km in totality, the trek from Chitkul to Rani Kanda Meadows is completely drool-worthy.
-Easy to Medium in difficulty level, the panoramic views of the vistas and the valleys will make the effort completely worth on your trip to Chitkul.
+Easy to medium in difficulty level, the panoramic views of the vistas and the valleys will make an effort completely worth on your trip to Chitkul.